m516/DrawingMachine-Computer/README.md

 Raspberry Pi) can print with a connection to Arduino

 ## Notes
-- The binary is now a single executable JAR
+- The binary is now a single executable JAR.
+It will only work on Windows machines with 64-bit architecture since it contains several JavaFX classes.

-- DrawingMachine has been tested on multiple Windows machines, and the application works fine.
-However, it does not start up on a Raspberry Pi running a flavor of Debian.
-Machines running on flavors of OS X and Linux will not print to an Arduino because the application searches for the Arduino exclusively on the USB port COM3.
+- If you are using a Mac or Linux machine, simply open the source code in Ecipse or Netbeans and replace the JavaFX library.
+You will need to change the USB address in the ArduinoSerialComm class from "COM3" to the address of your Arduino, such as "/dev/tty/ACM0" on Debian or Ubuntu.

 Please email me if you have any questions or comments.
 My email is mm44928@wdmcs.org.